 \subsection{Comparison with State of the Art Methods}

 We evaluate our NC-GCD framework on several fine-grained and generic classification benchmarks to demonstrate its efficacy in GCD.
-Tab.~\ref{tab:multi_dataset_comparison} presents a comparison between our method and the SOTA methods \cite{GCD2022,DCCL2023,PromptCAL2023,GPC2023,SimGCD2023,PIM2023,AGCD2024,CMS2024,SPT2024}, evaluated on both fine-grained and generic datasets with and without access to the ground-truth (GT) number of classes \textit{K} for clustering.
+Table~\ref{tab:multi_dataset_comparison} presents a comparison between our method and the previous methods \cite{GCD2022,DCCL2023,PromptCAL2023,GPC2023,SimGCD2023,PIM2023,CMS2024,SPT2024,SelEx2024,Xiao2024TRA}, evaluated on both fine-grained and generic datasets with and without access to the ground-truth (GT) number of categories \textit{K} for clustering.
 For the case without access to GT \textit{K}, we estimate the \textit{K} through clustering, which is then used to align the ETF prototypes.
 Meanwhile, to comprehensively evaluate the performance of various methods across Fine-Grained Datasets, Generic Classification Datasets, and All datasets, Table~\ref{tab:fine_class_all_avg_comparison} presents the average performance.

-\textbf{Fine-Grained Datasets.} On fine-grained benchmarks such as CUB-200, Stanford Cars, FGVC Aircraft, and Herbarium19, NC-GCD consistently outperforms previous methods, whether or not the ground-truth \textit{K} is provided.
-As shown in Table~\ref{tab:fine_class_all_avg_comparison} (a), when the GT \textit{K} is available, NC-GCD achieves an average all-class accuracy of 60.3\%, surpassing SPT by \textbf{3.4\%} and improving novel class accuracy over SPT by \textbf{4.8\%}.
-Even without GT \textit{K}, as shown in Table~\ref{tab:fine_class_all_avg_comparison} (b), NC-GCD remains robust, surpassing CMS by \textbf{3.3\%} in all-class accuracy.
-Notably, on CUB-200, NC-GCD outperforms CMS by \textbf{5.9\%} in all-class accuracy and \textbf{7.2\%} in novel class accuracy, demonstrating strong generalization even without the true number of categories.
-Fine-grained datasets present higher category confusion due to minimal intra-class variation, and our method effectively mitigates this and enhances class separability.
+\textbf{Fine-Grained Datasets.} On fine-grained benchmarks such as CUB-200, Stanford Cars, FGVC Aircraft, and Herbarium19, NC-GCD outperforms previous methods, whether or not the ground-truth \textit{K} is provided.
+As shown in Table~\ref{tab:fine_class_all_avg_comparison}a, when the GT \textit{K} is available, NC-GCD achieves an average all-category accuracy of 60.3\%, surpassing SPT by \textbf{3.4\%} and improving novel category accuracy over SPT by \textbf{4.8\%}.
+Even without GT \textit{K}, as shown in Table~\ref{tab:fine_class_all_avg_comparison}b, NC-GCD remains robust, surpassing CMS by \textbf{3.3\%} in all-category accuracy.
+Notably, on CUB-200, NC-GCD outperforms CMS by \textbf{5.9\%} in all-category accuracy and \textbf{7.2\%} in novel category accuracy, demonstrating strong generalization without the number of categories.
+Fine-grained datasets present higher category confusion due to minimal intra-category variation, and our method effectively mitigates this and enhances category separability.